Luv8436/pip/README.rst

 Code of Conduct
 ---------------

-Everyone interacting in the pip project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PSF Code of Conduct`_.
+Everyone interacting in the pip project's codebases, issue trackers, cha rooms, and mailing lists is expected to follow the `PSF Code of Conduct`_.

 .. _package installer: https://packaging.python.org/guides/tool-recommendations/